nlpsoc/STEL/readme.md

 # Citation

-When using STEL please cite our paper
+When using STEL, consider citing our paper

 ```
 @inproceedings{wegmann-nguyen-2021-capture,